devhid/kumo/kumo_report.md

 * The available user agents are `chrome`, `opera`, `safari`, `firefox`, `ie` and `googlebot`.

-* You can also specify a custom use agent as well.
+* You can also specify a custom user agent as well.
 Refer to [Properties](#Properties) for more information.

 ## Testing